-Frigaard Property Group has elected to present a single consolidated statement of comprehensive income and presents its expenses by nature.
+Frigaard Property Group has elected to present two statements, one consolidated statement, and a consolidated statement of comprehensive income.

 The Group reports cash flows from operating activities using the indirect method.
 Interest received is presented within investing cash flows, and interest paid is presented within operating cash flows.